corentin-regent/rate-control/README.rst

 Documentation
 =============

-Full documention can be found at: https://rate-control.readthedocs.io/
+Full documention can be found at https://rate-control.readthedocs.io/

 Key Features
 ============